undavide/fs/Frequency Separation 2021.md

 - Abbott Handerson Thayer, a portrait of his daughter from the [Smithsonian Institute collection](https://www.si.edu/object/angel%253Asaam_1929.6.112), 1887.
 - [The Ultimate Guide To The Frequency Separation Technique](https://fstoppers.com/post-production/ultimate-guide-frequency-separation-technique-8699) by Julia Kuzmenko McKim is a nice introductory guide to simple 2-layers decompositions.
 - Former Adobe's Imaging Senior Engineer [Chris Cox](https://web.archive.org/web/20181204083457if_/https://forums.adobe.com/thread/792212) about the decision to use 15bit + 1.
+- As for why Linear Light Blend uses 256 as a white point, see [here](https://feedback.photoshop.com/conversations/photoshop/linear-light-8bit-math-off-by-1/6017e8a5b03192438cda1120)
 - Blend modes info are found everywhere but with various degree of precision.
 I've used
 [Wikipedia](https://en.wikipedia.org/wiki/Blend_modes) of course, [PhotoBlogStop](https://photoblogstop.com/photoshop/photoshop-blend-modes-explained), but the most interesting have been [Murphy Chen](http://www.murphychen.com/Talks/talks.html) (Chinese language) and [Pegtop](http://www.pegtop.net/delphi/articles/blendmodes/hardlight.htm)
 - If you're curious, my 2009 original article can still be found [here](https://www.knowhowtransfer.com/notes-on-sharpening/)